Gamera 3: Revenge of Iris: Production

+Its production was delayed and the film plot was intentionally designed as a horror because of box office results of 1995 and 1996 films, declined popularity of kaiju genre, and contrasting popularity of horror films among children at that time where especially Ring and Ghosts at School and Honto ni atta kowai hanashi franchises had influences on Gamera 3: Revenge of Iris.

 Many members of the crew who worked on Gamera 3: Revenge of Iris had previous work in the Gamera film series.
 Director Shusuke Kaneko directed both Gamera the Guardian of the Universe (1995) and Gamera 2: Attack of Legion (1996).
 Gamera 3 marks the first Gamera film that Kaneko had screenwriting credits on as he co-wrote the film with Kazunori Ito who had previously written the previous two 1990s Gamera films.
 The music composer Kow Otani and special effects director Shinji Higuchi was also a regular with the series, previously working on both films.

+The final draft of the film included several references to previous non-Gamera films by Daiei Film such as the 1962 Daiel film The Whale God (Killer Whale) where a scene for Gamera to encounter a pair of North Pacific right whales was planned.

+The plot for Gamera to sacrifice his right arm was inspired by the 1972 film One-Armed Boxer.

 Release

 Gamera 3: Revenge of Iris was released in Japan on March 6, 1999.
 The film grossed over $15,000,000 on its release.
 The film had its North American premiere at G-Fest in 1999 and was also shown at the 1999 Toronto Film Festival.
 The film did not have a wide release in North America and was released direct-to-video on DVD on June 10, 2003, by ADV Films.
 The film was released on Blu-ray by Mill Creek Entertainment on September 27, 2011.

 Gamera 3: Revenge of Iris was followed up by Gamera the Brave directed by Ryuta Tasaki in 2006.
 The film's plot ignores the events of the three films directed by Kaneko.